CoBrALab/optimized_antsMultivariateTemplateConstruction/README.md

         --masks: File containing mask filenames, one file per line (no default) --mask-extract, --no-mask-extract: Use masks to extract images before registration (off by default)
         --stages: Stages of modelbuild used (comma separated options: 'rigid' 'similarity' 'affine' 'nlin' 'nlin-only'), append a number in brackets 'rigid[n]' to override global iteration setting (default: 'rigid,similarity,affine,nlin')
-        --reuse-affines, --no-reuse-affines: Reuse affines from previous stage/iteration to initialize next stage (on by default)
+        --reuse-affines, --no-reuse-affines: Reuse affines from previous stage/iteration to initialize next stage (off by default)
         --walltime-short: Walltime for short running stages (averaging, resampling) (default: '00:30:00')
         --walltime-linear: Walltime for linear registration stages (default: '0:45:00')
+        --walltime-nonlinear: Walltime for nonlinear registration stages (default: '4:30:00')
+        --jobname-prefix: Prefix to add to front of job names, used by twolevel wrapper (no default)
+        --job-predepend: Job name dependency pattern to prepend to all jobs, used by twolevel wrapper (no default) --skip-file-checks, --no-skip-file-checks: Skip preflight checking of existence of files, used by twolevel wrapper (off by default)
-        --walltime-nonlinear: Walltime for nonlinear registration stages (default: '4:30:00') --block, --no-block: For SGE, PBS and SLURM, blocks execution until jobs are finished. (off by default) --debug, --no-debug: Debug mode, print all commands to stdout (off by default) --dry-run, --no-dry-run: Dry run, don't run any commands, implies debug (off by default)
+        --block, --no-block: For SGE, PBS and SLURM, blocks execution until jobs are finished. (off by default) --debug, --no-debug: Debug mode, print all commands to stdout (off by default) --dry-run, --no-dry-run: Dry run, don't run any commands, implies debug (off by default)